-By Kate Orson from Listening To Tears We’ve all been through it.
+We’ve all been through it.
 That moment where you catch yourself saying things that you regret later.
-We all say things that don’t exactly sound like the loving, peaceful parent that we intend … Continue reading
+We all say things that don’t exactly sound like the loving, peaceful parent that we intend to

 Our parenting will never be perfect.
 Our children will inherit some hurts and fears from us.
 But play is a wonderful way children can make sense of their world, and tell stories.
 When we can play with them we can pick up on what makes them laugh, and help them release fear and upset.